INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

 # Manual for ALogTP
-Inspired by the approach of Leung (2020), we developed ALogTP, an accelerated version of LogTP, that applies to problems with a sparse structure. i.e. the utility function of each agent only depends on his direct connections.
+Inspired by the approach of Leung (2020), we developed ALogTP, an accelerated version of LogTP, that applies to problems with a sparse structure. i.e. the utility function of each agent only depends on the direct connections.
-Its basic idea is to first figure out the links that are sure to be absent or built.
-These links decompose the whole network into smaller ones, to which we then apply LogTP.

-# Outline
 We first figure the robust links in the problem with the functions `robust links.m` and `combine.m`.
 Then we decompose the network into smaller ones with the Matlab function `conncomp` and figure out the agents involved in the subnetworks